MissionMarsFourthHorizon/operation-remote-resupply/Module 2/Operation Remote Resupply, Part 2.md

     _Adjusting the drone's throttle_

 Continue flying the mission until you reach the surface.
-If you have time left over, practice landing the drone successfully to prepare yourself for Lab 4.
+If you have time left over, practice landing the drone a few times to prepare yourself for Lab 4.

 <a name="Summary"></a>
 ## Summary ##

-Not only does the app runs on multiple platforms, but now takes advantage of platform-specific code to display a great, consistent user interface across platforms, as well as more challenging aspects of a user experience such as audio playback.
-Even though most of the code you wrote in this session was platform-specific, Xamarin Forms apps are always compiled into native code for each platform you run on. and is virtually indistinguishable from a native iOS, Android, or UWP app.

-That's it for Part 2 of Operation Remote Resupply.
-In Part 3, you will switch gears a bit and work in Visual Studio Mobile Center, and then modify the app to take advantage of its build, deployment, and analytics features.
+Dependency services, custom renderers, and custom effects are important tools in a Xamarin Forms developer's toolbox because virtually every real-world Xamarin Forms app requires some per-platform customizations.
+The Drone Lander app is now basically complete, and in Part 3 of Operation Remote Resupply, you will switch gears and learn about the great features of Visual Studio Mobile Center.